K. C. Abdullah Moulavi

 Abdullah Moulavi was an Islamic scholar and leader of Jamate Islami in Kerala.
 He was known as the leader of Jamaat-e-Islami and Muslim educationist.
 After the demise of Haji Sahib, Abdullah Moulavi was the leader of Jamaat-e-Islami Kerala for 22 years between 1959 and 1990.

 Early life

 K.C.
 Abdulla Moulavi was born on 22 February 1920 in Kodiyathur in Kozhikode District.
 Kunnathuchalil Hussain Musliyar and Atiyya were the parents.

 After completing his native schooling till the fifth grade, he completed his preliminary studies in Pallidars and studied in the dars of Poonur and Peringadi and in the Vellore Baqiyathussalihat.
 In 1943, the M.F.B.
 Graduated from Vellore.
 Later, KC returned home.
-At the invitation of MCC Abdurrahman Moulavi, Principal of Vazhakkad Darul Uloom and Kerala Jamiyyathul Ulema, he became a teacher there.
+At the invitation of MCC Abdurrahman Moulavi, Principal of Vazhakkad Darul Uloom and Samastha Kerala Jamiyyathul Ulama, he became a teacher there.
 When the college was shifted to Tirurangadi, KC moved there.
 In the meantime, he received his Bachelor of Arts degree from the University of Madras.
 From 1946 to 1949, he served as a lecturer at Kasargod Aliya (now Alia Arabic College).